flokoe/bash-hackers-wiki/docs/howto/pax.md

       pax -w -x ustar -f release.tar -s',.*/CVS/.*,,' myapplication

-You can use several -s options, for instance, let\'s say you also want to remove files ending in \~:
+You can use several -s options, for instance, let's say you also want to remove files ending in \~:

       pax -w -x ustar -f release.tar -'s,.*/CVS/.*,,' -'s/.*~//' myapplication